Tips to Avoid Food Poisoning in Peru

 Guinea Pig al Palo

-What about Pisco Sours?
+What About Pisco Sours?

-Pisco Sours, a famous Peruvian alcoholic beverage, serve up a double whammy of potential bacteria: They contain ice AND raw egg.
+Pisco Sours, a famous Peruvian alcoholic beverage, present two potential sources of contamination: they contain ice AND raw egg.
 So, drink them with caution.
 Always ask the establishment if they use ice from purified water (agua purificada).
-As for the egg, well, as we all know, raw egg always comes with the risk of salmonella.
-I don't mean to scare you, though.
-I had more than a couple of Pisco Sours in Cusco, which are tasty!
+As for the egg, raw eggs always carry a risk of salmonella.

 Pisco Sours are a famous Peruvian alcoholic beverage, unfortunately, they are a potential source of bacteria.
 They contain ice and raw egg white.
 Always ask the bar/restaurant if they use ice made from purified water (agua purificada).
 As for the egg, well, as we all know, raw egg always comes with the risk of salmonella.
 Many travelers on their Peru Machu Picchu trip will have a couple of Pisco Sours in Cusco, and they are tasty!, so it depends on the egg and if salmonella is present.